Try a graphic composition

 To make the most of graphic shapes, try to make your composition as simple as possible.
 Keep an eye out for plain backgrounds, and try shooting with the subject at an angle.

 High-contrast lighting can really help to enhance graphic shapes, so make the most of strong side lighting from the sun.
 If you're using your own lighting, position a single light to one side of the subject.

 Strong, direct light creates crisp shadows, which make graphic subjects in their own right.

-Traditional coloured filters used for black-and-white film aren’t suitable for digital cameras, but you can still boost the contrast in your graphic black-and-white shots by using a polariser.
+Traditional colored filters used for black-and-white film aren’t suitable for digital cameras, but you can still boost the contrast in your graphic black and white shots by using a polarizer.
 By rotating the filter you’ll be able to darken blue skies, making lighter objects such as buildings or clouds stand out more clearly.

-The polariser will also remove reflections from non-metallic objects such as glass or water, which helps to produce more graphic image.
+The polarizer will also remove reflections from non-metallic objects such as glass or water, which helps to produce a more graphic image.